BoscoLiu0/sp25-cse110-lab4/expose/javascript/part1.md

 ## Question 6
 **What is printed by line 9?**
 Error: `TypeError: Assignment to constant variable.`
-You cannot reassign a `const` variable after it's initialized.
+cannot reassign a `const` variable after it's initialized.

 ## Question 7
 **What is printed by line 13?**